sinthlab/sinthlab-kuka-stack/README.md

 3. Open two wsl terminals, and go to the root of lbr-stack project.
 Currently it is setup as `cd ~/lbr-stack`
 4. run `source install/setup.bash` in both the terminals.
-   *Note: If you have git pull some changes, then make sure to follow build steps to build your workspace*
+*Note: If you have git pull some changes, then make sure to follow build steps to build your workspace before sourcing*
 5. From one terminal, Launch the Robot driver on the powershell by running command:
 ```
 ros2 launch lbr_bringup hardware.launch.py \